citp/privacy-policy-historical/a/ar/are/arena.net.md

-> *The following text is extracted and transformed from the arena.net privacy policy that was archived on 2018-09-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180929194525id_/https%3A//www.guildwars2.com/legal/arenanet-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the arena.net privacy policy that was archived on 2019-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190623203216id_/https%3A//www.guildwars2.com/en/legal/arenanet-privacy-policy) for the most accurate reproduction.*

 # ArenaNet Privacy Policy | GuildWars2.com

 **I.**        **What does this Privacy Policy contain?**
 **II.**        **What types of information does ArenaNet collect?**

-  1. **Personal and Non-Personal Information**
+  1. **Personal and Account Information**